Azure/azure-powershell/src/StackHCIVM/StackHCIVM.Autorest/docs/Pause-AzStackHCIVMVirtualMachine.md

 ```

 ### -ResourceId
-The ARM Resource ID of the virtual network.
+The ARM Resource ID of the virtual machine.

 ```yaml
 Type: System.String